New York University School of Professional Studies: 1930s–1950s

+During World War II, the division offered classes in new technologies, foreign languages, and industrial management.

-Shortly after World War II, in response to increasing demand for skills, training, and for-credit courses, DGE developed, among other new programs, a Certificate in General Education that helped veterans fulfill requirements under the G.I.
+After the war, there was a need to get returning veterans into the labor market; in response to increasing demand for skills, training, and for-credit courses, DGE developed, among other new programs, a Certificate in General Education, which required forty-eight semester hours of study over a one-to-six year period, and that helped veterans fulfill requirements under the G.I.
 Bill.
-DGE also formulated the Management Institute to focus on courses for business and industry.
+DGE also formulated the Management Institute to focus on courses for business and industry, such as in areas involving systems and procedures.

-In 1954, the school was renamed the Division of General Education and Extension Services (DGEES) to reflect the full scope of its activities.
-The school offered courses at 19 locations in the tri-state area.
-Enrollment surpassed any other individual school at NYU, and income reached $2 million for the first time.
-New departments were created, including the Office of Special Services to Business and Industry, and the Liberal Arts in Extension program.
+In 1954, the school's name was adjusted to the Division of General Education and Extension Services (DGEES) to reflect the full scope of its non-degree, adult education-related activities.
+New departments were created, including the Office of Special Services to Business and Industry, which also included programs of interest to governmental bodies, and the Liberal Arts in Extension program, based on a grant from the Fund for Adult Education to further adult education at locations beyond the immediate NYU campus.
+Enrollment surpassed that of any other individual school at NYU.

 In 1958, the school offered a series of seminars aimed at studying the idea that America's success as a country would come to rely on cultivating creativity.
 Dr. Myron Coler, a former supervisor on the Manhattan Project and a consultant for both Oak Ridge and Brookhaven National Laboratories, headed the project which initially focused on using creativity in scientific fields.